dxos-deprecated/sdk/docs/content/tutorial/invite.md

 description: Share your Data with Peers.
 ---

-Before we can share the data we create in a party, we have to invite or grant access to othe peers into the party.
+Before we can share the data we create in a party, we have to invite or grant access to other peers into the party.
 There are 2 steps required in this proces: Create an invitation and then redeem it.

 ## Create Invitations